A Class of infinite dimensional stochastic Processes with unbounded Diffusion

 {

 \begin{quote} \oddsidemargin5.0cm \textwidth10.0cm

-{\bf Abstract} This papers studies a class of Dirichlet forms, with the Wiener trajectories as state space.
-The diffusion coefficient is constant relative to the state space, it is an unbounded operator in the Cameron-Martin space $\CM$.
-The form is introduced on the space of cylindrical functions with polynomial growth.
-Necessary and sufficient conditions are presented for the form to be closable.
-It is shown that under a class of changes of the reference measure, quasi-regularity of the form is retained and local first and second moments of the associated process exist.
-These local moments are presented in terms of the spectral resolution of the form and the density function corresponding to the change of measure.
+{\bf Abstract} The paper studies Dirichlet forms on the classical Wiener space and the Wiener space over non-compact complete Riemannian manifolds.
+The diffusion operator is almost everywhere an unbounded operator on the Cameron--Martin space.
+In particular, it is shown that under a class of changes of the reference measure, quasi-regularity of the form is preserved.
+We also show that under these changes of the reference measure, derivative and divergence are closable with certain closable inverses.
+We first treat the case of the classical Wiener space and then we transfer the results to the Wiener space over a Riemannian manifold.

 {\bf AMS subject classification (2010)} 60J60, 58J65